saribekyan/rau-sp14-contest/count/readme.txt

 sol.cpp     - an optimal solution.
 The output is always in normal form.
-          This file also contains a helper method to check correctness.
+            This file also contains a helper method to check correctness. testgen.py  - contains tools to generate test data.

-The sample outputs (which are not unique) are in normal form.

 Fibonacci representation is in normal form if
 - the rightmost digit is 0